 Appalacian State University features an affordable I/O psychology master’s program with a focus on HR management.
 This interdisciplinary program is offered through the Department of Psychology and the Department of Management.
 It’s the only program of its kind in the nation.
 All students complete an internship, but a master’s thesis is optional.
 Most students can complete the program in less than two years of study.
 Small class size allows for intimate classroom interaction.
 Students can further reduce the cost by applying for scholarships, fellowships, and assistantships available to eligible full-time students.

-#2 – University of North Carolina – Charlotte, North Carolina
+#2 – University of North Carolina at Charlotte – Charlotte, North Carolina

 Industrial Organizational Psychology Master’s Program